Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 Once **traffic classification** is applied, we can use **netdata** to visualize the bandwidth consumption per class in real-time (no configuration is needed for netdata - it will figure it out).

+## QoS in Linux?
+You must be joking...

+Yes I know! `tc` is one of the most (if not most) undocumented and complicated system commands in Linux!

+There is a solution though: the FireHOL suite has already a program called `FireQOS` that manages QoS in Linux.
+Check the **[FireQOS tutorial](https://firehol.org/tutorial/fireqos-new-user/)** that explains how to write your own QoS rules.

+Check also the configuration below.
+It is **SIMPLE**.

-## Real Life example
+## Example

 You can see the result of the configuration below at the **[QoS charts at the netdata demo site](http://netdata.firehol.org/#tc)**.
 This is a screenshot of it:

 ![image](https://cloud.githubusercontent.com/assets/2662304/14436322/c91d90a4-0024-11e6-9fb1-57cdef1580df.png)

 This how we configured it:

-The FireHOL suite has already a program called `FireQOS` that manages QoS in Linux.
-Check the **[FireQOS tutorial](https://firehol.org/tutorial/fireqos-new-user/)** that explains how to write your own QoS rules.

 This is the file `/etc/firehol/fireqos.conf` we use at the netdata demo site: